cdolek/graphcommons-wordpress-plugin/README.md

 Usage
 ------
 After installing, go to **Settings->Graph Commons** and add your API key.
 Then go to add new post page and you will see a new button.
+Make sure that you are on the "Visual" mode.

 Installation